Colimits of Heyting Algebras through Esakia Duality: Abstract

 \section{Abstract}

-In this paper we provide an explicit construction of the left adjoint to the inclusion of Heyting algebras in the category of distributive lattices using duality, generalizing a technique due to Ghilardi.
+In this paper\footnote{This work was originally developed in late 2024.
+It has suffered numerous changes over the last couple of years, having been expanded in several directions, with several results being added, corrected and reformatted.
+The present version serves to fix some minor typos and incorrections of the previous uploaded version.
+A fully reworked presentation of the results from Sections \ref{Free Constructions of Heyting Algebras over Distributive Lattices} and \ref{Applications} was given in \cite[Chapter 3]{almeidaphdthesis}, whilst the remaining sections were presented in a reformulated fashion in \cite[Chapter 4]{almeidaphdthesis}.
+These will be submitted as publications in their own right, as they contain substantial new material not present in this version.
+In both cases, the present preprint contains a lot of proofs of material of peripherical interest to the central constructions outlined in those chapters.
+In order to keep all such works consistent as much as possible, we have thus refrained from editing this beyond the strictly necessary.} we provide an explicit construction of the left adjoint to the inclusion of Heyting algebras in the category of distributive lattices using duality, generalizing a technique due to Ghilardi.
 This is employed to give a new concrete description of colimits and free Heyting algebras.
 Using such tools, we obtain in a uniform way some results about the category of Heyting algebra.
 These are both known, concerning the amalgamation property and related facts; and new, such as the fact that the category of Heyting algebras is comonadic over the category of distributive lattices.
 We also study some generalizations and variations of this construction to different related settings: (1) we analyse some subvarieties of Heyting algebras -- such as Boolean algebras, $\mathsf{KC}$ and $\mathsf{LC}$ algebras, and show how the construction can be adapted to such cases, and deriving some logical properties of $\mathsf{LC}$ in the process; (2) we study an adjunction between Heyting algebras and Boolean algebras, showing how this provides a categorical semantics for inquisitive logic; (3) we study the relationship between the category of image-finite posets with p-morphisms and the category of posets with monotone maps, and using a variation of the above ideas, provide an adjunction between such categories, with applications in the coalgebraic approach to intuitionistic modal logic.